Autopsy: Migrant child who died in US custody had infection

 The bus arrived in Lordsburg about 90 minutes later, CBP said.
 By then, Jakelin’s temperature had reached 105.7 degrees Fahrenheit (40.9 degrees Celsius).
 An emergency medical technician had to revive her.

-She was flown to a hospital in El Paso, Texas, where she died the next day.
+She was flown to a hospital in El Paso, where she died the next day .

+CBP declined Friday to comment on the autopsy report.
+Commissioner Kevin McAleenan previously said in a statement that the agents who were involved “are deeply affected and empathize with the father over the loss of his daughter.”

+“We cannot stress enough the dangers posed by traveling long distances, in crowded transportation, or in the natural elements through remote desert areas without food, water and other supplies,” McAleenan said.

-Advocates have long warned that immigration facilities are ill-suited to detain families.
+Advocates have criticized CBP for its treatment of migrant families and for portraying their growing numbers as a crisis.
+They have long warned that immigration facilities are ill-suited to detain families.
 After Jakelin’s death, the U.N. special rapporteur on the human rights of migrants urged the U.S. not to detain migrants and called for “a thorough investigation” of her death.

+Kraft, the former head of the American Academy of Pediatrics, said she had spoken with McAleenan since the two child deaths and said the agency had made progress in making sure sick children are quickly taken to a hospital.

 RAICES, a group that provides legal services to detained immigrants, tweeted on Friday: “We will keep fighting for you and the innocent children and their families seeking refuge in this country.”